chrislomeli/recipes/README.md

-# chrislomeli.github.io
+## Recipes

-# Recipes
+These short programs are quick working examples for some typical and some unusual tasks.
+Some are written in Python, some in Java, but
-Quick working examples for some typical and some unusual tasks.
-Some are written in Python, some in Java, but I have not separaetd them out because they are all script-like applications.
+I have not separaetd them out because they are all script-like applications.

 ## Criteria for a recipe